vvscode/js--frontend-code-challenge/README.md

 ## Bonus tasks

 - An **Employee** object has unused property - "maxTeams".
 This is the only difference between **Employee** and **Manager**.
 Let's use this property.
 Add a validation: do not allow to add employee to the team if he already exceeded this limit.
-- Persisit the team selection across page refresh
+- Persist the team selection across page refresh
 - Create shareable links with team preselection (e.g. add routing)

 ## Rules